1977 Toronto Blue Jays season: The first game

 On April 7, 1977, 44,649 fans attended the first game in Toronto Blue Jays franchise history, as the squad hosted the Chicago White Sox.
 Notables in attendance that day included Metro Toronto chairman Paul Godfrey, Toronto mayor David Crombie, legendary NHL broadcaster Foster Hewitt, and country singer Anne Murray.
 Besides the snow that adorned the field, hundreds of fans missed the first pitch because they were stuck in traffic.
-An enduring image was the Chicago catcher using his shin pads to ski on the field with bats used as poles before the game started.
+An enduring image was the Chicago catcher, Jim Essian, using his shin pads to ski around on the field by their dugout with bats used as poles before the game started.

 The umpires for the game included crew chief Nestor Chylak, Joe Brinkman, Rich Garcia, and 27-year-old Steve Palermo, who was making his major-league debut.
-The game was broadcast on the CBC with Tom McKee (host), Don Chevrier (play-by-play) and New York Yankee legend Whitey Ford providing the commentary.
-McKee was the first-ever face, and voice, to appear on the inaugural Blue Jays telecast.
+The game was broadcast on the CBC with Tom McKee (host), Don Chevrier (play-by-play) and New York Yankees legend Whitey Ford providing the commentary and analysis.
+McKee was the initial face and voice to appear on that inaugural Blue Jays telecast.
 The Blue Jays would appear on the CBC only 16 times that first season.
-Tom Cheek and analyst Early Wynn called the game on the radio, this being the first of 4,306 consecutive games that Cheek would call.
+Tom Cheek and analyst Early Wynn called the game on the radio, this being the first of 4,306 consecutive games Cheek would call.

 As the snow was squeegeed off the field (via a Zamboni on loan from the Toronto Maple Leafs), the 48th Highlanders marched onto the field to perform the Star Spangled Banner.
 Canadian country star Murray, wearing a red parka, then sang O Canada.

 The fans chanted "We want beer," because Toronto's Exhibition Stadium was the only ballpark in the major leagues to not serve beer.
-This was essentially a political protest, since all Ontarian stadia were forbidden by law at the time from selling alcoholic beverages.
+This was essentially a political protest, since all Ontario stadia were forbidden by law at that time from selling alcoholic beverages.
 It would take more than five years of lobbying and petitioning from Blue Jays owners Labatt and other interested parties before the Legislative Assembly of Ontario legalized beer sales in the middle of the 1982 season.

 Bill Singer threw the first pitch in Toronto Blue Jays history to Ralph Garr of the White Sox, a high fastball called for a strike.
 From an 0–2 count, Garr battled back to 3–2, then drew a walk.
 Afterwards, Garr stole second base, advancing to third when catcher Rick Cerone's throw went into centre field.
 Shortstop Alan Bannister then hit a fly ball for the first out of the game.
-Jorge Orta followed with a sacrifice fly to cash in Garr, who scored the first run at Exhibition Stadium.
-Richie Zisk then hit the first home run at the Ex, making the score 2–0, White Sox.
+Jorge Orta followed with a sacrifice fly to cash in Garr, who scored the first run in Exhibition Stadium history.
+Richie Zisk then hit the first home run at The Ex, making the score 2–0, White Sox.
 Blue Jays manager Roy Hartsfield went to the mound to talk to Singer as reliever Jerry Johnson started warming up in the bullpen.
 Singer was able to compose himself, getting Eric Soderholm to hit into a fielder's choice to end the inning.